-This specially adapted video camera has been used to make television footage and to keep tabs on a Golden Eagle called Bella that nests in Dublin, Ireland.
-Web-enabled Eagle Cams broadcast video footage of Bald Eagles interacting with their young on the internet.
+This specially adapted video camera is used to make television footage and keep tabs on a Golden Eagle called Bella that nests in Dublin, Ireland.
+Web-enabled Eagle Cams broadcast video footage of Bald Eagles interacting with their young on the Internet.